 Community Action for Families

-Logo design and community outreach coloring book 2014
+Logo design, banner design and community outreach coloring book 2014

 Tending the Wallflower Group Exhibition hosted by Lauren McKinley Renzetti